julelang/manual/src/compiler/compiler-optimizations.md

 - Converts modulo by 2 expressions to equavalent bitwise operation.
 - Eliminates neutral binary expressions such as such as addition/subtraction with the constant-zero.
 - Eliminates runtime overflow checking for binary shifing expressions if right operand is constant.
+- Eliminates runtime overflow of the `x^0` computations.
+It will be simplified to `x` expression.

 ---